 The COI Manager has the initial responsibility to review the Conflict Evaluation Forms filed by each Covered Person.
 Review must follow the provisions of University Policy 101.24 and these Procedures.
 The COI Manager is encouraged to consult with a Covered Person's Department Head regarding any Financial Interest activity which the COI Manager feels may give rise to a conflict of interest or commitment.
 The COI Manager must refer to the Covered Person's Dean or equivalent any Financial Interest or activity that the COI Manager determines constitutes an actual conflict of interest or commitment.
-In the event that the Covered Person's Dean disagrees with the COI Manager's determination that a Financial Interest constitutes a conflict of interest, the Standing Committee on Conflicts of Interest and Commitment shall determine whether that Financial Interest constitutes a conflict of interest shall be deemed to exist from the time the COI Manager determines that the Covered Person's Financial Interests could directly and significantly affect Covered Person's University Employment Responsibilities.
+In the event that the Covered Person's Dean disagrees with the COI Manager's determination that a Financial Interest constitutes a conflict of interest, the Standing Committee on Conflicts of Interest and Commitment shall determine whether that Financial Interest constitutes a conflict of interest; provided, however, that until the time that the Standing Committee makes it determination, a conflict of interest shall be deemed to exist from the time the COI Manager determines that the Covered Person's Financial Interests could directly and significantly affect Covered Person's University Employment Responsibilities.

 A Dean, the appropriate Vice Chancellor, or the Chancellor may at any time require the COI Manager to perform a de novo review of any Financial Interest or activity of any Covered Person under their supervision should the Dean, Vice Chancellor, or Chancellor believe that the Financial Interest or activity may constitute a previously unidentified conflict of interest or commitment or that it is in the best interests of the University to do so.
-Following any such de novo review, the COI Manager will provide a written report describing the COI Manager's findings as to why that Financial Interest of activity does or does not constitute a conflict of interest or interest or commitment.
+Following any such de novo review, the COI Manager will provide a written report describing the COI Manager's findings as to why that Financial Interest of activity does or does not constitute a conflict of interest or commitment.